-If your want to make placemats or a doily, you may want a lacy edge around the oval as a finishing touch or border.
-A simple version could be worked like this:
+If you want to make placemats or a doily, crochet a large oval from thick yarn.
+T-shirt yarn makes a firm base that is great for a placemat.
+You may want a lacy edge around the oval as a finishing touch or crochet border.

-If making a tablecloth, you may choose to make your initial oval with double crochet, then work a few rounds of the lacy stitch as described above, then return to double crochet for a few more rounds, and then repeat the lacy rounds until you have a cloth large enough for your table.
+If making a tablecloth, you may choose to make your initial oval with double crochet, then work a few rounds of a lacy border, then return to double crochet for a few more rounds, and then repeat the lacy rounds until you have a cloth large enough for your table.

 Again, simply use the basic instructions for making the oval, but use 2 strands of bulky yarn and a large crochet hook.
 Cotton yarn works well for this, as does t-shirt yarn.
 You may choose to use a thick, soft, bulky boucle-type yarn that you will just want to dig your toes into!

 4. How to Crochet an Oval Rug (Rag Rug)

 To make a rag rug for your kitchen or porch, follow the same basic recipe for an oval shape, but use thin strips of fabric as your yarn.
 This is a super way to recycle old sheets!

 The beauty of rag rugs is that they can just be tossed into the washing machine when they get a bit grubby!
 You may worry about the fraying of the strips of fabric, and while they will initially fray a little bit, this will soon calm down and stop happening.
 This is because the strips are so twisted and well anchored into the crochet fabric that they reach a point where they will no longer fray.

 5. How to Crochet an Oval Base For a Bag